MarcelJurtz/mjurtz.com/_posts/2018-04-09-bypass-windows-media-creation-tool.md

 layout: post
 permalink: /2018/04/bypass-windows-media-creation-tool/
 categories:
-  - Windows
+  - windows
 tags:
-  - Tools
+  - tools
-  - Windows
+  - windows
 ---

 Remember when you could simply download official Windows ISO images to burn on DVDs and install?